tonievictor/dotenv/README.md

 func main() {

-	envVars, err := dotenv.Config()

-	/*
-		dotenv.Config() returns a map of all the environment variables provided in the .env file and an err if any.
+    // dotenv.Config() returns a map of all the environment variables provided in the .env file and an err if any. envVars, err := dotenv.Config()
-		These can be ignored by using the _ operator.
-	*/

 	if err != nil {
 		fmt.Println(err)
 	}